hetmanskyi-cloud/AWS/terraform/modules/alb/README.md

 - Review and tighten Security Group rules periodically.
 - Regularly audit IAM roles and policies for least privilege.
 - Configure CloudWatch alarms with SNS notifications for proactive monitoring.
-- Ensure `enable_firehose` is enabled if WAF logging is required.
+- Ensure `enable_alb_firehose` is enabled if WAF logging is required.

 ---